Small Print Bill

 Description

-This bill mandates the Secretary of State to create regulations determining the minimum font size for terms and conditions in advertisements and contracts for goods and services within 12 months of its passing.
+This bill requires the Secretary of State to create regulations specifying minimum text sizes for terms and conditions in advertisements and contracts within 12 months of the bill passing.
 These regulations can vary depending on the type and part of the advertisement or contract.
-The Secretary of State must consult relevant organizations before establishing these regulations and can later modify them.
-These regulations will be subject to parliamentary scrutiny.
-Crucially, any contract using terms and conditions that don't meet these regulations will not be legally binding.
+The Secretary of State must consult relevant organisations before setting these regulations.
+The bill defines "advertisement" as letters or notices in publications or websites offering goods or services (excluding fixed billboards) and "contract" as an agreement for providing goods or services.
+Crucially, any contract relying on terms and conditions that don't meet these regulations will not be legally binding.

 Government Spending